agoldst/memsyll/README.md

 All cited sources appear as a list of "Readings" at the end of the syllabus.
 If `bibcols: 2` is given, then readings are printed as two columns of small type.
 To reject all this and do the printing and formatting of the bibliography yourself (e.g. if you want it in sections), set `custom-bib: true`.
 To cite sources in e.g. a schedule of assigned reading, I suggest using pandoc's syntax, `[@casanova:world, 1–40].`.
 This is what I have done in [the sample schedule](4schedule.md).
 This will generate short citations (that are also clickable links to the bibliography).
 One can also use biblatex citation commands directly.

-Put `\nocite{*}` somewhere in the markdown if you want everything in your bibliography file to appear in the list of readings (I regularly do this because I often list alternative texts).
+Put `\nocite{*}` somewhere in the markdown if you want everything in your bibliography file to appear in the list of readings.

 As the sample schedule file shows, unnumbered lists are also configured without bullet points, because the 1990s are over.

 If template field `thanks` is set, is appears under the heading "Acknowledgments" after the list of Readings.

 This repository is based on my more general [memarticle](https://github.com/agoldst/memarticle) pandoc/latex template.
-It simplifies (somewhat) my older, more chaotic [tex/syllabus](https://github.com/agoldst/tex/syllabus) setup.
+One disadvantage of using custom pandoc templates is that pandoc's latex output assumes all kinds of things will be set up as in the default latex template.
+If pandoc changes its default templates, mine fall out of sync until I notice and fix it.